Chatuchak Market, Bangkok

 When visiting Bangkok, one of the recommended places to visit on the weekend, is the Chatuchak Market or weekend market.
 This market is one of the largest of its type in the world with hundreds of stallholders travelling from various parts of Thailand to set up their displays and trade their goods.

-The range of goods on display is mind boggling, it’s often said that you can buy virtually anything at the market, clothing, handcrafts, antiques, home-wares, pets or other animals, food of course, books both old and new, the list goes on.
+The range of goods on display is mind-boggling, it’s often said that you can buy virtually anything at the market, clothing, handicrafts, antiques, home-wares, pets or other animals, food, of course, books both old and new, the list goes on.

 Canon 5D Mark 2 with 24-105 mm zoom lens at 24mm and F8.0.
 Shutter speed 1/13 second at ISO 2000.

 On a tech note, you’ll notice the shutter speed of 1/13 second, thank goodness for image stabilization technology! (and of course careful ‘in field’ technique too!)
 Processed in Adobe Lightroom, the image got a very slight vibrance boost (7 points) and 30 points of clarity.
 There were no pure blacks in the original file and so I pulled the black slider up more than usual to make the most of the contrast available in the file.